jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 :download:`You can download the data here:` https://box.hu-berlin.de/f/3c3f7b76d91b4bd2a688/?dl=1

-The practical dataset contains an EnMAP-image (simulation) covering an area along the urban gradient of Berlin, Germany, a second hyperspectral image at higher spatial resolution (HyMap, 3.6 m), a spectral library and detailed land cover reference information.
+The tutorial dataset contains an EnMAP-image (simulation) covering an area along the urban gradient of Berlin, Germany, a second hyperspectral image at higher spatial resolution (HyMap, 3.6 m), a spectral library and detailed land cover reference information.